-Veins which contain more than 50 intercepts were assessed for outliers, via histograms log probability plots and metal loss.
-Uncapped and capped summary statistics are presented in Table 12.
+Veins with more that contain more than 50 intercepts were assessed for outliers, via histograms log probability plots and metal loss.
+Uncapped and capped summary statistics are graphically represented in Figure 2.
 Veins with less than 50 intercepts were consider unreliable representations of the distribution, and the grade cap was selected at the 97.5th percentile which often resulted in only one value being capped.
-Grade caps applied are presented in Table 12.